Skip to content

 The Sporades — Skiathos, Skopelos, and Alonissos — offer pine-covered coves, the largest marine park in Europe, and the easiest sailing conditions in the Aegean.
 Known globally as the setting for Mamma Mia, they reward visitors with genuine unspoilt character.

-Crete — Greece's largest island provides the scale of a small continent: Minoan palaces, Venetian harbours, the Samaria Gorge, and a south coast accessible only by yacht.
+Crete — Greece's largest island, with the range of a much larger coast: Minoan palaces, Venetian harbours, the Samaria Gorge, and a south coast reachable only by yacht.
 Combined Crete–Cyclades charters are among the most rewarding itineraries we design.

 The Peloponnese — the mainland peninsula south of Athens — offers a different character entirely: ancient Epidavros, fortified Monemvasia, the Mani coast, and Porto Heli — the Peloponnese's luxury yacht hub.
 Charter territory for history, solitude, and dramatic coastline without the crowds.